usinedepain/eq_aug_reg_release/README.md

   python train_networks.py 0 30
 ```

 The script will do 30 runs, just as in the paper, in an unparallelized fashion.
-Running the script with arguments n m will instead sett $\gamma=10^n$ and run m runs.
+Running the script with arguments `n m` will instead set $\gamma=10^n$ and run m runs.

 To subsequently plot the results, run